RightyHo/Playfair/README.md

 # scala
 Implementation of the Playfair Cipher for enciphering and deciphering messages

-Includes playfair package and playfairtest package
+Includes playfair package and playfairtests package